kirillkurko/awesome-react-template/README.md

 ESLint and Prettier configurations are opinionated, but they are based on best practices and this is what I see in almost every project, so I feel that we're moving to kinda industry-wide standard config.
 Better description of present config is coming soon.

+Dependabot is used to keep dependencies up to date.
+If you don't need it or if your repository is not hosted on GitHub, you can remove `.github` folder.